 She once shared in an interview that, while in the White House, Barack and she decided to go on a casual date night to a humble small restaurant.
 The owner of the restaurant intrigued to see Michelle Obama, asked the US’s secret service for permission to say hi and talk to her in private.
 When Michelle Obama came back, her husband asked her about what she talked about with the restaurant owner.
 She shared that when they were younger, the restaurant owner was madly in love with her.

 To that, Barack Obama told her, “So if you had married him, you would now be the owner of this lovely small restaurant,” to which Michelle Obama responded, “No. If I had married him, he would now be President of the United States.”

 9. Sara Blakely – Founder of Spanx

-Sara Blakely is one of the most inspiring women in leadership today.
+Sara Blakely is one of the most inspiring and influential women in leadership today.
 She is an American entrepreneur that founded Spanx, a shapewear brand that produces and sells leggings, swimwear, and undergarments to women in more than 50 countries around the world.
 She is a self-made billionaire who graduated from Florida State University.

 Her breakthrough came when her products were featured by Oprah in her popular talk show.
 From there, the sales of Spanx peaked with a zero-dollar advertising budget.
 Sara Blakely is not only an inspiring entrepreneur, but she is also very committed to giving back to the community.